YamatoMatsumura/stock_price_predictions/README.md

 # Stock Price Predictions
 ![Graph showing output results](readme_image.png)
 ## Description
 This project tackles the age old problem of trying to beat the stock market.
-Instead of traditional methods of manual analysis of stock metrics, This project incorporates AI by using a LSTM neural network to predict stock closing prices
+Instead of traditional methods of manual analysis of stock metrics, this project incorporates AI by using a LSTM neural network to predict stock closing prices.

 ## Installation and Usage
 ### Installation